-NII provides Risk Management consulting services for managing and mitigating the risks to the organization.
+NII provides Information Security Risk Management consulting services for managing and mitigating the risks to the organization.

-Assessing risk is one element of a broader set of risk management activities.
+Assessing information security risks is one element of a broader set of risk management activities.
 Other elements include establishing a central management focal point, implementing appropriate policies and related controls, promoting awareness, and monitoring and evaluating policy and control effectiveness.

 Risk Management Life Cycle

 Some of the benefits of carrying out a Risk Assessment exercise are as follows:

 - Review Information Security Policy and Network Security Architecture and advise on and agree scope of the Information Security Management System

 - Information Security Management status report and findings

 - Final report with recommendations for improvement and options for implementation of ISO 27001.

 - Implement the recommendations to bridge the identified gaps